-Section 5 of this document contains an overview of the key issues raised in the written submissions made in response to the draft RBMP and POM for the South Eastern RBD, and its associated Environmental Report and HDA Report, as well as comments made at the Public Information Days.
-The content of all written submissions and verbal comments were considered during the finalisation of the RBMP and POM for the South Eastern RBD.
+Section 5 of this document contains an overview of the key issues raised in the written submissions made in response to the draft RBMP and POM for the Western RBD, and its associated Environmental Report and HDA Report, as well as comments made at the Public Information Days.
+The content of all written submissions and verbal comments were considered during the finalisation of the RBMP and POM for the Western RBD.
 Written submissions were made by the individuals/organisations listed in Table 4.3 on the following page.
-Please note some organisations/ individuals submitted more than one set of comments.
+Please note some organisations/individuals submitted more than one set of comments.

 A digest of submissions on the draft Plan has been prepared, which details the comments made and provides responses to these.
-In addition, a summary is provided of where the comments have been addressed in the preparation of the final Plan.
-The Digest of submissions and responses to the draft River Basin Management Plan for the South Eastern River Basin District (2010) is available at www.serbd.com and www.wfdireland.ie.
+The digest also includes a summary of where the comments have been addressed in the preparation of the final Plan.
+The Digest of submissions and responses to the draft River Basin Management Plan for the Western River Basin District (2010) is available at www.wrbd.ie and <a href="htt